elenavanengelenmaslova/kotlin-basic-syntax-and-coding-conventions/basic-syntax-and-coding-conventions/slides.md

 - Define within companion object or at top level of file

-- Place at beginning of companion object or file for visibility
+- Place at beginning of companion object, file or object declaration for visibility

 </v-clicks>